 - Gently move the wok left and right motion without stir frying, if you try to stir fry tofu will fall apart.

 - Combine cornstarch with a bit of water, mix until smooth and slowly pour over the tofu and ground beef mixture.
 Again gently mix it in with back and forward motion trying not to break the tofu.

 - Sprinkle chopped scallions, and you can add more when the dish is served.

 - Serve it hot with rice or egg noddles.

 - Sichuan peppercorns are not related in any way to black peppercorns, therefor they should not be confused one for another.
 Sichuan peppercorns belong to rue or citrus family.
-They have unique aroma and gives you numbness in the mouth.
-Most of the times seedpods should be toasted and grounded/crushed, and often added in the recipe the last minute.
+They have a unique aroma and gives you numbness in the mouth.
+Most of the times seedpods should be toasted and grounded/crushed and often added in the recipe the last minute.
 You can find them in Chinese markets, Asian markets and/or online.

-- Mapo Tofu is nothing without second star(ingredient) of this dish Chili Bean Paste or Doubanjiang (Làjiāo-Chili dòubàn jiàng-bean paste).
+- Mapo Tofu is nothing without a second star(ingredient) of this dish Chili Bean Paste or Doubanjiang (Làjiāo-Chili dòubàn jiàng-bean paste).
 Read more HERE about it!

 Wishing you all fantastic Friday and weekend ahead!!!!
-TGIF!!!